mramospe/pyscripts/docs/source/main.rst

 =====================

-Here you can find the documentation on the functions and classes of the hep_spt package.
+Here you can find the documentation on the functions and classes of the pyscripts package.

-.. automodapi:: hep_spt
+.. automodapi:: pyscripts
    :no-heading: